 As always, if there is something in particular that your child is interested in please let us know and we can adapt our planning and environment to suit both their interests and next steps.

-This half term we are going to be reading some familiar stories together, like Peace at Last and The Gruffalo.
-We will be practising our counting and number recognition so please do lots of this at home too.
-You could count how many plates you need for tea or how many stairs there are, this will help your child to remember the order in which we count.
+This half term we are going to be reading some stories about different types of animals.
+During the first week we will be reading What the Ladybird Heard and thinking about the animals that we might see at the farm.
+We will be continuing to practise our counting and number recognition so please continue to do lots of this at home too.
 Point out any numbers you may see so that your child gets used to noticing numbers in the environment, this will help them to remember what the numbers look like.

 Things to do at home:

-I will get a reading diary and library book to bring home.
+Soon I will begin to have a library book to bring home.
 I can change this as often as I would like, and you can help me to do this.
 Or the grown-ups in school will help me.
 Please write in my diary every time I read even if it is a book from home.

 Soon, I will also bring home a school reading book.
 At first, this will have no words in, as I just need to know how to turn the pages and talk about what I can see in the pictures.
 I can make up a story or you can help me to ‘read’ what is happening.